Jacksoor/serviette/docs/operations/storagequotas.rst

 Storage Quotas
 ==============

 kobun4 recommends that quotas should be set up for user storage locations to prevent any one user from using all available disk space.
-Any file system with per-directory quotas can be used, but ZFS is the most straightforward:
+Any file system with per-directory quotas can be used, but ZFS is the most straightforward.

 You must first create a storage pool for all user storage: